TACC-Cloud/tapis-cli/TESTING.md

 is the ability to atomically update a system's login inforamation.

 ## Metadata

+08-11-2019 | Passed CLI arguments (name, value) and specification of a JSON file data source are now mutually exclusive in the **create** and **update** commands.
+This was done to avoid confusion about dictionary merge order.

 25-10-2019 | Metadata permissions management commands are now supported.
 Metadata UUIDs are soft-validated for length and suffix characters.